-Sympathy card messages can be the most difficult card messages to write.
-The blank spot in the card can intimidate as it stares back at you.
+Perhaps there is nothing more difficult to write than a sympathy or condolence card.
+The blank spot in the card intimidates people by staring back at them as they try to think of something to say.
 Both you and the card sit there saying nothing, waiting for the other to start the conversation.
-Here you will find examples of sympathy messages that you can use for the blank spot in your card.
+Here you will find examples to use for the blank spot in your card.

-Knowing someone who is going through loss can be difficult, and figuring out what to say to that person can be the most difficult part.
-You have options.
-You can write something encouraging, meaningful, or supportive.
+Knowing someone who is going through loss can be difficult, and figuring out what to say to that person can be confusing.
+A few options include writing something encouraging, meaningful, or supportive.
 Make your message sincere and thoughtful.
-Use the following examples to help you figure out the best sympathy card message you can write.
+Use the following examples to help you figure out the best message you can write.

 We will miss ___.
 He/she was a wonderful person.